openSUSE/news-o-o/_posts/2010-09-05-opensuse-weekly-news-issue-139-is-out.markdown

 ####  [Nelson Marques: openSUSE:Tools for Fedora 13](http://nmarques.digitalwhores.net/2010/09/01/238/)

-"Iâ€™ve been looking around openSUSE:Tools for Fedora 13 and found the naming could be more Fedora friendly.
-Iâ€™ve made some small patches to the .spec files in order to achieve that and made them available.
-In addition Iâ€™ve also recompiled the stuff using the new spec files and uploaded them for x86_64 only to my fedorapeople.org user space (and made out of it a YUM repository for Fedora 13 users).
-So far for a Fedora user there is a problem with this packagesâ€¦ xdg-utils has to be brute force installed requiring dangerous wizardry from the user sideâ€¦ it conflicts heavily with the version from Fedora 13 which has a huge amount of dependencies that shouldnâ€™t be messed with.
-Iâ€™m wondering if anyone in the community could help me in overcoming this problem."
+"I’ve been looking around openSUSE:Tools for Fedora 13 and found the naming could be more Fedora friendly.
+I’ve made some small patches to the .spec files in order to achieve that and made them available.
+In addition I’ve also recompiled the stuff using the new spec files and uploaded them for x86_64 only to my fedorapeople.org user space (and made out of it a YUM repository for Fedora 13 users).
+So far for a Fedora user there is a problem with this packages… xdg-utils has to be brute force installed requiring dangerous wizardry from the user side… it conflicts heavily with the version from Fedora 13 which has a huge amount of dependencies that shouldn’t be messed with.
+I’m wondering if anyone in the community could help me in overcoming this problem."
 </td>
 </tr>
 </tbody>